 - What kind of master policy is held by the HOA?

-- What level of liability is covered under HOA insurance?
+- Is there a level of liability covered under HOA insurance?

 - What are the limits of the association’s insurance policy?